kidwellj/academic-website/content/home/talks.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = ""
-subtitle = ""
+subtitle = "Talks"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 1

   # Choose how many pages you would like to offset by
   offset = 0